 |Recorder player & conductor|

-His commitment to musical education is also extremely important to him: besides the directorship of the Gstaad Baroque Academy at the Menuhin Festival Gstaad which he took over in 2013 in addition to diversemaster classes he invented the character of “Tino Flautino” in order to encourage young children to playfully engage with classical music.
+His commitment to musical education is also extremely important to him: besides the directorship of the Gstaad Baroque Academy at the Menuhin Festival Gstaad, which he took over in 2013 in addition to diverse master classes, he invented the character of Tino Flautino in order to encourage young children to playfully engage with classical music.
 The recorder-playing Tino Flautino is a children's hero in Steger's home country, Switzerland, and the musician now presents his latest adventure with the tomcat Leo Leonardo in many countries and languages.

 This biography is for website use only.
-If you wish to revise, or receive a full and updated biography, please contact Mark Stephan Buhl Artists Management (email@example.com).
+If you wish to revise, or receive a full and updated biography, please contact Mark Stephan Buhl Artists Management.
 Please use material of the current season only. firstname.lastname@example.org